might-guy106/ObsidianVault1/Acads/UGP/Update.md

 ## Roadblocks and Doubts

 - the iitk server that we have does not access to outside internet (ping google.com does not work) we can only do ssh or scp currently . so i am not able to  run docker which needs internet to pull the base image and libraries.
-- in the prac paper it is
+- in the prac paper it is written as

 ![](assets/pracText.png)